amanda-tran/ELK-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into the Jumpbox and connect to ansible container and follow the steps below:
-- Copy the filebeat.yml file to /etc/ansible/roles/files/directory
+- Copy the filebeat.yml file to /etc/ansible/roles
-- Update the configuration files to include the Private IP of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file.
+- Copy the configuration file with changes to the IP address for the Kibana/elasticsearch hosts
-- Create a new ansible-playbook filebeat-playbook.yml in the /etc/ansible/roles/ directory that will install, drop in the filebeat.yml files from the /etc/ansible/roles/files/ directory, update the configuration files, and start the service for Filebeat
+- Create new ansible-playbook (filebeat-playbook.yml) that properly installs the filebeat.yml files
-- Run the playbook, and navigate to ELK-Server to check that the installation worked as expected.
+- Run filebeat-playbook.yml and go to ELK-Server to see if installation is successful.
-- The playbook is called filebeat-playbook.yml.
-You copy the file to the "/etc/ansible/hosts/" directory.
--The file you need to update is the filebeat.yml file which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook.
-When you update the host.cfg file in the ansible directory you will need to create a new group called [elkservers] and add the Private IP of the Elk-Server to the group.
-Then when configuring the filebeat.yml file you need to designate the Private IP of the Elk-Server in two lines of the .yml file.
-Lines 1106 and 1806 are the needed to be updated with the Private IP.

 ![image](https://user-images.githubusercontent.com/38510755/115951459-6e7acc80-a4a6-11eb-8fac-e2684ac391ea.png)

 URL to check that the ELK server is running: http:[ELK server ip]/app/kibana